P-p-H-d/mlib/README.md

 ##### size\_t m\_core\_hash (const void *str, size\_t length)

-Compute the hash of the binary representation of the data pointer by 'str' of length 'length'. 'str' shall have the same alignment restriction than a 'size\_t'.
+Compute the hash of the binary representation of the data pointer by 'str' of length 'length'. 'str' shall have the maximum alignment restriction of all types that size is less or equal than 'length'.

 #### OPERATORS Functions